 "Give people places to walk, and they will walk.
 Public health does not build sidewalks.
 Sidewalks and places to walk are built by planners and developers, architects and landscape architects and so on. ...
-It's important for public health to work with those fields to get the places created, because we know that if you create walkable places, people will use them."
-The Urbanist February 2025
+It's important for public health to work with those fields to get the places created, because we know that if you create walkable places, people will us https://static.spokanecity.org/documents/projects/pedestrianplan/spokane-final-pedestrian-plan-adopted-2015-11-02.pdf